Szczecin: 19th to 20th centuries

 In the March 1933 German elections to the Reichstag, the Nazis and German nationalists from the German National People's Party (or DNVP) won most of the votes in the city, together winning 98,626 of 165,331 votes (59.3%), with the NSDAP getting 79,729 (47.9%) and the DNVP 18,897 (11.4%).

 In 1935, the Wehrmacht made Stettin the headquarters for Wehrkreis II, which controlled the military units in all of Mecklenburg and Pomerania.
-It was also the area headquarters for units stationed at Stettin I and II; Swinemünde (Świnoujście); Greifswald; and Stralsund.
+It was also the area headquarters for units stationed at Stettin I and II, Swinemünde (Świnoujście), Greifswald, and Stralsund.

-In the interwar period, the Polish minority numbered 2,000 people, less than 1% of the cities population at that time.
+In the interwar period, the Polish minority numbered 2,000 people, less than 1% of the city's population at that time.
 A number of Poles were members of the Union of Poles in Germany (ZPN), which was active in the city from 1924.
 A Polish consulate was located in the city between 1925 and 1939.
 On the initiative of the consulate and ZPN activist Maksymilian Golisz, a number of Polish institutions were established, e.g., a Polish Scout team and a Polish school.
 German historian Musekamp writes, "however, only very few Poles were active in these institutions, which for the most part were headed by employees of the [Polish] consulate."
 The withdrawal of the consulate from these institutions led to a general decline of these activities, which were in part upheld by Golisz and Aleksander Omieczyński.
 Intensified repressions by the Nazis, who exaggerated the Polish activities to propagate an infiltration, led to the closing of the school.
-In 1938, the head of Szczecin's Union of Poles unit, Stanisław Borkowski, was imprisoned in Oranienburg.
+In 1938, the head of Szczecin's Union of Poles unit, Stanisław Borkowski, was imprisoned in Sachsenhausen concentration camp in Oranienburg.
 In 1939, all Polish organisations in Stettin were disbanded by the German authorities.
 Golisz and Omieczyński were murdered during the war.
 After the defeat of Nazi Germany, a street was named after Golisz.
 According to German historian Jan Musekamp, the activities of the Polish pre-war organizations were exaggerated after World War II for propaganda purposes.